huijunwu/libgdx-ai-wiki/Behavior-Trees.md

       enterRoom
     enterRoom
 ````
 Notice that you can use the `?` character only inside the alias of an imported task (usually a condition).
 A fully qualified task name can not contain the `?` because its use is illegal in Java class names.
-Also, notice that the `?` character is not required for conditions, you might want to use a different convention such as `isDoorLocked` or `doorLockedCondition`. it's totally up to you.
+Also, notice that the `?` character is not required for conditions, you might want to use a different naming convention such as `isDoorLocked` or the more verbose `doorLockedCondition`.
+It's totally up to you.
+Personally, I prefer the final `?` but it's just a matter of taste.

 You can look into the [ParseAndRunTest](https://github.com/libgdx/gdx-ai/blob/master/tests/src/com/badlogic/gdx/ai/tests/btree/tests/ParseAndRunTest.java) class for a simple example of how to load a behavior tree into memory from a file.